-The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers.
+The Council recognises that responsibility for treasury management decisions always remains with the organisation and will ensure that undue reliance is not placed upon our external service providers.

-It also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
+It also recognises that there is value in employing external providers of treasury management services to acquire access to specialist skills and resources.
 The Council will ensure that the terms of their appointment and the methods by which their value will be assessed are properly agreed and documented, and subject to regular review.

-n 3 - Capital Prudential Indicators
+Section 3 - Capital Prudential Indicators